cran/conquer/README.md

 It usually takes several days to build a binary package after we submit a source packge to CRAN.
 During that time period, only a source package for the new version is available.
 However, installing source packges (especially Rcpp-based ones) may cause various compilation errors.
 Hence, when users see the prompt "There is a binary version available but the source version is later.
 Do you want to install from sources the package which needs compilation?", we strongly recommend selecting **no**.

 Below are a collection of error / warning messages and their solutions:

-* Error: Compilation failed for package 'conquer' (with messages involving lgfortran, clang, etc.). **Solution**: This is a compilation error of Rcpp-based source packages.
-It happens when we recently submit a new version to CRAN, but it usually takes 3-5 days to build the binary package.
-Please use an older version or patiently wait for 3-5 days and then install the updated version.

 * Error: smqr.cpp: 'quantile' is not a member of 'arma’. **Solution**: 'quantile' function was added into `RcppArmadillo` version 0.9.850.1.0 (2020-02-09), so reinstalling / updating the library `RcppArmadillo` will fix this issue.